Cuisine of the Southern United States: Colonial era 1513 to 1776 and Antebellum era 1776 to 1861

-In 1614, the Dutch established several settlements in Maryland and other Northern colonies.
-Dutch colonists introduced pancakes, waffles, doughnuts, cookies, coleslaw and pretzels into the cuisine of the Thirteen Colonies.
+In 1614, the Dutch East India Company established several settlements in Maryland and other Northern colonies.
+In 1625 Dutch New Amsterdam was incorporated in what today is New York City.Dutch colonists introduced pancakes, waffles, doughnuts, cookies, coleslaw and pretzels into the cuisine of the Thirteen Colonies.
 Colonial records showed Dutch people brought their waffle irons from the Netherlands to colonial America.
-The English and Dutch introduced pies and Dutch settlers introduced deep-dish crust pie recipes which enslaved African Americans and other Southerners adapted into their cuisine.
-The first documented pie recipe in Colonial America was in 1675; it was a pumpkin pie recipe modified from British spiced and boiled squash.
+The English and Dutch introduced pies which enslaved African Americans and other Southerners adapted into their cuisine.
 European settlers prepared pies because they preserved food.
 They made meat and sweet pies using local ingredients and other ingredients from foreign countries.
 An article from Southern Living Magazine explains the history of the Southern American pie tradition: "The mixture of eggs, butter, sugar, vanilla, and flour made its way to the American South from England.
 It became popular in Virginia and has had many incarnations, from the Classic Chess Pie to fruity versions, like Lemon Chess Pie."

 Charleston red rice in South Carolina originated from West African jollof rice.

 Enslaved Africans influence in Southern cuisine are food items from West Africa such as okra, black-eyed peas, one-pot rice cooking methods to make stews that influenced the making of gumbo and jambalaya, and adding a variety of spices and hot and sweet sauces to Southern dishes.
 West-Central Africans were trafficked to the South as early as 1526 under Spanish explorers to the colonies of South Carolina and Georgia called San Miguel de Gualdape, and enslaved people from Angola were brought to colonial Virginia in 1619.
 Other foods brought from West Africa during the slave trade that influenced Southern cuisine were guinea pepper, gherkin, sesame seeds, kola nuts, eggplant, watermelon, rice, and cantaloupe.

 Gullah Geechee people in the Sea Islands of South Carolina and Georgia influenced some of the Southern rice-based dishes.
 West Africans in the rice growing regions of present-day Senegal, Sierra Leone, and Liberia cultivated African rice for about 3,000 years.
 African rice is a species related to, yet distinct from, Asian rice.
 It was originally domesticated in the inland delta of the Upper Niger River.
 Once Carolinian and Georgian planters in the American South discovered that African rice would grow in that region, they often sought enslaved Africans from rice-growing regions because they had the skills and knowledge needed to develop and build irrigation, dams and earthworks.
-The rice-based dished created by Gullah people are Charleston red rice and Hoppin' John.
+Rice-based dishes created by Gullah people are Charleston red rice and Hoppin' John.
 Enslaved African Americans grew collard greens in their gardens.
 They incorporated collards in their soups and stews a tradition that came from West Africa.
 As the National Museum of African American History and Culture explained that African Americans in the American South spread the recipe of collard greens to other parts of the United States when they left the South during the Great Migration.